Our Business

 Leathams Ltd is the home of high-quality, innovative foods for people who passionately care about what they cook and serve.
 Established in 1980, with our head office based in London, our focus has always been magnified on continuing the innovation, customer service and excellence that’s become our hallmark.
 Therefore, we are proud to market and distribute globally sourced and imported foods to the Foodservice and Manufacturing sectors within the UK.

 With the sales split into the Foodservice, and Ingredients, the rest of the business is structured to support each of these channels.
-With different supply departments having a unique role to play in our service.
+With different supply departments having a unique role to play in our service:

-Our approach to Slavery and Human trafficking
+Our Approach to Slavery and Human Trafficking

 Our Supply Chain